Skip to content

 Table of Contents

 If you are in the process of buying or selling a business, you may have come across the phrase ‘conditions precedent’.
-In a business sale, the conditions precedent are one or more terms that you or the seller must complete before another portion of the contract comes into effect.
-For example, a seller might have to obtain shareholder approval as a condition precedent to the sale of the company.
-If you do not complete a condition precedent in the sale agreement, you may prevent the sale from going ahead.
-This article will explain the purpose of conditions precedent and some common examples to avoid prolonging the business sale
+In a business sale agreement, the conditions precedent are one or more terms that you or the other party must fulfil before the transaction can be completed.
+For example, the requirement to obtain the landlord’s consent for the assignment of the lease relevant to the business being sold is usually a condition precedent.
+If you do not fulfil a condition precedent in the sale agreement, you may prevent the sale from proceeding.
+This article explains the purpose of conditions precedent and provides some common examples to avoid prolonging the transaction.

 Conditions Precedent

 In the context of a business sale or acquisition, the conditions precedent are one or more terms in the purchase agreement that you must meet for another portion of the contract to come into effect.
-A common example is where you cannot finalise a purchase under an agreement until you or the seller have completed certain formalities.
+A common example is where you cannot finalise a purchase under an agreement until the landlord has consented to an assignment of the lease which is required for the continued operation of the business being sold.

-In an ideal world, you would take ownership when you reach a final agreement.
-This means that when you agree to the contract, you would also transfer the purchase money to own the business (or completion).
-However, buying and selling businesses is much more complex.
-Before completion can occur, the business you want to buy will have to get its shareholders’ consent and follow other procedures in its company constitution.
+In an ideal world, you would take ownership once a final agreement is reached.
+This means that when you agree to the contract, you will also transfer the purchase money to own the business (or complete it).
+However, buying and selling businesses is a much more complex process.
+Before completion can occur, the business you want to buy must obtain its shareholders’ consent and comply with other procedures outlined in its articles

 Common Conditions